crcmt/Preview_of_TME/README.md

 ## Implementation overview
-**Note:
-The analysis example is done for a cohort you must not try to do TME classification analyses for only one sample too.**
+**Note: The example analysis is performed for a cohort.
+Do not perform  TME classification analyses for one sample only.**

 To make the analyses flow easier to understand we created a corresponding graph which is introduced below and helps to visually see every step of the analysis and its priority level.